-6.4 Points for both titles will be awarded at each Event according to the following scale:

-1st 10 points 2nd 8 points 3rd 6 points 5 points 4th 4 points 5th 3 points 6th 7th : 2 points 1 point 8th

-- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 6.4 Points for both titles will be awarded at each Event according to the following scale : - : 10 points 1st 2nd 8 points : 6 points 3rd 5 points 4th 4 points 5th 6th 3 points : 2 points 7th : 8th 1 point - 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps (and no winner will be declared), half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.

-7) DEAD HEAT
+7) DEAD HEATS AND TIES